-Crucially, it’s important to remember that when you’re thinking of using a CFD broker, you do put your money at risk.
+Crucially, it’s important to remember that when you’re thinking of using a CFD provider, you do put your money at risk.
 Any trading strategy comes with its risks.
 However, a vast majority of retail investor accounts do lose money when trading CFDs with the Plus500 platform.
 With that in mind, you should never put your money into a CFD trading system if you can’t afford to lose it.

 Plus500 trading platform is also suitable for day trading.
 If you plan on opening and closing the majority of your positions on a quick scale you can use this platform as well.
 On the other side scalping is not allowed and your account can be blocked and closed for that reason.
 Scalping is defined as: “A trading strategy where a significant portion of the customer’s positions are opened and closed by him/her within 2 minutes.”

-Pros and Cons of the Plus500 Platform
+The Pros and Cons of Plus500

 If you’re looking for more long-term trading options, then this platform is a relatively easy-to-use platform with low spreads to consider.
 There’s also excellent user experience support, and it’s listed on the London Stock Exchange, which should give you some peace of mind.
 This platform also has the option of offering some cryptocurrency based CFD’s too – so that could be appealing for some traders.

 What’s more, there are minimal tools available for research.
 You’ll struggle to find information in the form of recommendations, news feeds, or fundamental data available.

 One of the most common aspects to look at when you’re deciding on a trading platform to use is how much you can expect to pay in fees.
 The first thing you should know is that the trading fees for Plus500 are low.
 There’s no commission to worry about, and everything you need is included in the spread.
 The CFD trading fees are minimal with Plus500.